tsbertalan/gunnar/src/arduino/avr/Arduino-Makefile/README.md

 - `ARDMK_DIR`   - Path where the `*.mk` are present.
 If you installed the package, then it is usually `/usr/share/arduino`
 - `AVR_TOOLS_DIR` - Path where the avr tools chain binaries are present.
 If you are going to use the binaries that came with Arduino installation, then you don't have to set it.
 Otherwise set it realtive and not absolute.

-The list of all variables that can be overridden is available at [arduino-mk-vars.md](arduino-mk-vars.md) file.

 ## Including Libraries

-You can specify space separated list of libraries that are needed for your sketch to the variable `ARDUINO_LIBS`.
+You can specify space separated list of libraries that are needed for your sketch in the variable `ARDUINO_LIBS`.

 ```make
 	ARDUINO_LIBS = Wire SoftwareSerial
 ```

-The libraries will be searched in the following places in the following order.
+The libraries will be searched for in the following places in the following order.

 - `/libraries` directory inside your sketchbook directory.
 Sketchbook directory will be auto detected from your Arduino preference file.
 You can also manually set it through `ARDUINO_SKETCHBOOK`.
 - `/libraries` directory inside your Arduino directory, which is read from `ARDUINO_DIR`.